top of page

 The Bookworm Brigade—For Ladies

-This month's meeting will be Thursday June 19th at 6pm.
-The ladies from the club will be providing a variety of delicious treats—Lovin' from the Oven— as well as a savory dis or two to eat while we discuss our newest read.
-This month we are reading Heartwood by Amity Gaige.
+This month's meeting will be Thursday July 9th.
+The ladies from the club will be providing a variety of delicious treats—Lovin' from the Oven— as well as a savory dish or two to eat while we discuss our newest read.
+This month we are reading The Sea Child by Linda Wilgus.

 The synopsis: